turingschool-examples/introductory-static-site/README.md

 We just added 17px of padding to the top and bottom of each li, and 10px padding to the left and right sides.
 This centered them vertically in the header and gave them a little breathing room.

-Let's add a hover to those li elements so our users get some visual feedback as they mouse over them.We'll make the background and text color on the `<li>` change on `:hover`.
+Let's add a hover to those li elements so our users get some visual feedback as they mouse over them.
+We'll make the background and text color on the `<li>` change on `:hover`.
 Here's the code:

 ```css
 nav li {